 May 8, 2022

-The title to your car may seem like just a piece of paper, but in actuality, it is an extremely important piece of paper.
+The title of your car may seem like just a piece of paper, but in actuality, it is an extremely important piece of paper.
 So, with that said, what happens if you lose the title to your car?
 We answer that below in our blog post Lost The Title to My Car How Do I Get a New One we’ll go over how to replace it step-by-step.

 For those who don’t know, the vehicle title is proof that you own the vehicle.
 You will have the title of your car on you if you own the car outright.